 About the Camp

 The American Diabetes Association Camp Freedom is a resident camp program for boys and girls ages 7 to 16.
-This year will be the 14th year of our camp.
-In 2013, 75% of our campers were past campers!
-87% of our counselors were return counselors or past campers.
-Camp Freedom is held at Camp Kweebec which has been accredited by the American Camp Association for more than 40 years and located in Montgomery County, PA.
-Camp Freedom offers a wide range of activities, including swimming, sports, horseback riding, arts and crafts, cooking, campfire activities and more!
+This year will be the 15th year of our camp.
+In 2014, 75% of our campers were past campers!
+88% of our counselors were return counselors or past campers.
+Camp Freedom is held at Camp Kweebec, which has been accredited by the American Camp Association for more than 40 years and located in Montgomery County, PA.
+Camp Freedom offers a wide range of activities, including swimming, sports, horseback riding, zip lining, arts and crafts, cooking, campfire activities and more!

 The purpose of our camp is to provide a safe environment for children with diabetes to participate in traditional camping fun while meeting other kids like them and learn new ways to manage their diabetes.
-Our staff includes physicians, nurses, registered dieticians and counselors.
+Our staff includes physicians, nurses, registered dietitians and counselors.
 For additional information, please read the camp brochure.

 Non-refundable Deposit: $55